 EM Drive Sustain System

-Congratulations on your purchase of an EM Drive Sustain System.
-This system allows you create infinite sustain on one or more strings of a steel guitar and is designed to become an extension of volume pedal and how it is used on steel guitar.
+Congratulations on your purchase of a EM Drive Sustain System.
+This system allows you create infinite sustain on one or strings of a steel guitar and is designed to become an extension of volume pedal.

 Introduction